All About Fertilizer - Tips, Tricks, & Timing

 According to the University of Florida IFAS Extension, potassium deficiency is one of most common in palms.
 Potassium leaches from sandy soil very quickly, especially after heavy rains and tropical storms.

-Be sure to watch Sydnee’s information video on the fertilizers we offer at the Garden Shoppe and how each one will work for your specific plants!
+Be sure to watch Sydnee’s informational video on the fertilizer we offer at the Garden Shoppe and how each one will work for your specific plants!

 Sources: